-Our most interesting finding is the promising antiviral activity of interferons, possibly due to low endogenous interferon 339 levels induced by SARS-CoV-2.
-Interferons (alpha and beta) have shown extensive in vitro activity against Severe 340 341 acute respiratory syndrome-1 (SARS-CoV-1) and Middle East respiratory syndrome coronavirus (MERS-CoV) .However, this has not translated into clinical effectiveness in MERS-CoV, although results from one trial are still 342 343 pending.
-Although recent data suggests interferon beta may be more potent than alpha against SARS-CoV-2 in vitro, 344 possibly due to higher selective indices for interferon-beta 1b, upon finding similar effects of interferon alpha and beta in 345 our primary analysis (Figure S3), we decided to combine the interferon effect to better explore drug combinations.
-In the 346 Cox proportional hazard analysis, consistent across data qualities and sampling site combinations, we found either a 347 significant or trend towards significant synergistic activity of interferon plus ribavirin (Figures 3, 4, S4).
-An extensive 348 body of literature exists to show both interferon alpha and beta are synergistic with ribavirin in vitro against both SARS-349 CoV-1 and MERS-CoV.
-This synergy, however, was not confirmed when tested in the NLME analysis, indicating that 350 the detected synergistic effect from the time to viral clearance analysis might be confounded.
-Correlations in the timing for 351 start of drug treatment could be one confounder that is corrected for in the NLME approach.
-The time-dependent analysis 352 from the NLME model suggests and additive effect for interferon and ribavirin, rather than a synergistic effect.
-Thus, 353 combining interferons with a nucleoside analogue, possibly remdesivir or favipiravir as less toxic alternatives to ribavirin, 354 is a potentially promising combination for viral load suppression.
-In our secondary analysis, we included interferon plus 355 ribavirin in the NLME model and simulations show that virus should be suppressed 2-3 days faster compared to no 356 treatment (Figure 5).
-However, it must be noted that recent evidence from the WHO SOLIDARITY trial shows that 357 interferons were associated with a trend to increased mortality whereas an unpublished press release reports inhaled 358 interferon- $\beta$ to be beneficial.
-There is a clear need for a well-designed Phase II trial on interferons in early disease to 359 confirm or refute the signal seen in our data.
+and beta in our primary analysis (Figure S3), we decided to combine the interferon effect to better explore drug combinations.
+In the Cox-PH analysis, consistent across data qualities and sampling site combinations, we found either a significant or trend toward significant synergistic activity of interferon plus ribavirin (Figures 3, 4, S4).
+An extensive body of literature exists to show both interferon alpha and beta are synergistic with ribavirin in vitro against both SARS-CoV-1 and MERS-CoV.25 This synergy, however, was not confirmed when tested in the NLME analysis, indicating that the detected synergistic effect from the time to viral clearance analysis might be confounded.
+Correlations in the timing for start of drug treatment could be one confounder that is corrected for in the NLME approach.
+The time-dependent analysis from the NLME model suggests an additive effect for interferon and ribavirin, rather than a synergistic effect.
+Thus, combining interferons with a nucleoside analogue, possibly remdesivir or favipiravir as less toxic alternatives to ribavirin, is a potentially promising combination for viral load suppression.
+In our secondary analysis, we included interferon plus ribavirin in the NLME model and simulations show that virus should be suppressed 2-3 days faster compared with no treatment (Figure 5).
+However, it must be noted that recent evidence from the WHO SOLIDARITY trial shows that interferons were associated with a trend to increased mortality29 whereas an unpublished press release reports inhaled interferon- β to be beneficial.
+30 There is a clear need for a well-designed phase II trial on interferons in early disease to confirm or refute the signal seen in our data.

-361 Another main finding of our work was the limited antiviral effect of lopinavir/ritonavir, in addition to its lack of 362 significant synergistic effect with either ribavirin or interferons.
-The protease inhibitor lopinavir had a modest but 363 consistent in vitro activity against the major coronaviruses, including SARS-CoV-2, although activity is confined to concentrations at the upper end of the clinically achievable range.
-Whilst lopinavir significantly improved model fit 364 365 when increasing $\delta$ , the bootstrap lower boundary crossed the threshold of no drug effect (Table S4), and our simulations 366 suggest monotherapy studies would require well over 500 participants per arm just to show antiviral activity.
-As recent Phase III trials have now conclusively shown, lopinavir/ritonavir is ineffective in monotherapy.
-It remains to be seen 367 368 whether lopinavir/ritonavir may be useful in combinations, however.
-In SARS-CoV-1 lopinavir/ritonavir plus ribavirin 369 was found to be synergistic in vitro and when initiated immediately upon diagnosis led to a significant decrease in mortality compared to historical controls.
-Early post-exposure prophylaxis against Middle East Respiratory Syndrome 370 (MERS-CoV) in healthcare workers showed that lopinavir/ritonavir plus ribavirin reduced the incidence of infection from 371 372 28% to $0\%^{34}$ .
-The lopinavir/ritonavir plus ribavirin combination has therefore been the basis for many clinical trials and 373 treatment protocols, but our findings suggest that it may not be as useful in SARS-CoV-2 (Figure 3).
+Another main finding of our work was the limited antiviral effect of lopinavir/ritonavir, in addition to its lack of significant synergistic effect with either ribavirin or interferons.
+The protease inhibitor lopinavir had a modest but consistent in vitro activity against the major coronaviruses, including SARS-CoV-2, although activity is confined to concentrations at the upper end of the clinically achievable range.
+1 Although lopinavir significantly improved model fit when increasing δ , the bootstrap lower boundary crossed the threshold of no drug effect (Table S4), and our simulations suggest monotherapy studies would require well over 500 participants per arm just to show antiviral activity.
+As recent phase III trials have now conclusively shown, lopinavir/ritonavir is ineffective in monotherapy.^{29,31} It remains to be seen whether lopinavir/ritonavir may be useful in combinations, however.
+In SARS-CoV-1, lopinavir/ritonavir plus ribavirin was found to be synergistic in vitro and when initiated immediately upon diagnosis led to a significant decrease in mortality compared with historical controls.
+32,33 Early postexposure prophylaxis against MERS-CoV in healthcare workers showed that lopinavir/ritonavir plus ribavirin reduced the incidence of infection from 28% to 0%.
+34 The lopinavir/ritonavir plus ribavirin combination has therefore been the basis for many clinical trials and treatment protocols, but our findings suggest that it may not be as useful in SARS-CoV-2 (Figure 3).